-The U.S. cold storage market size was valued at USD 14.70 billion in 2017 and is expected to register a CAGR of 3.7% from 2018 to 2025.
-Market growth can be attributed to a number of key factors, such as technological advancements in packaging, processing, and storage of perishable food products and temperature-sensitive items.
+The U.S. cold storage market size was valued at USD 15.26 billion in 2018 and is expected expand at a CAGR of 3.7% from 2019 to 2025.
+The growth can be attributed to a number of key factors, such as technological advancements in packaging, processing, and storage of perishable food products and temperature-sensitive items.

 Service providers have enhanced their efforts to protect temperature-controlled products from potential tampering or malicious actions.
 Securing the facility encompasses not only refrigerated warehouses but employees and visitors as well.
 This has resulted in increasing demand for implementation of monitoring components such as telematics and telemetry devices, RFID devices, sensors and data loggers, and networking devices to improve refrigerated storage and transportation performance and efficiency.

 Growing demand for connected trucks, high-cube refrigerated trailers, and vehicles that facilitate cross-product transportation is likely to drive demand for cold storage transportation services.
-Ever-increasing health awareness among individuals has inspired healthier eating habits and resulted in rising demand for quality product manufacturing.
+Ever-increasing health consciousness among consumers has inspired healthier eating habits and resulted in rising demand for quality product manufacturing.

-Outsourcing services in this industry have been gaining popularity among businesses owing to factors such as increasing competition, rapid rise in operational costs, and stringent quality standards.
-Additionally, numerous benefits provided by outsourcing these services, such as reduced operational costs, improved flexibility, greater efficiency, and expertise, have encouraged its widespread adoption.
+Outsourcing services have been gaining popularity among businesses owing to factors such as increasing competition, rapid rise in operational costs, and stringent quality standards.
+Additionally, numerous benefits of outsourcing these services, such as reduced operational costs, improved flexibility, greater efficiency, and expertise, have encouraged its widespread adoption.

 Based on temperature type, the U.S. cold storage market has been segmented into chilled and frozen.
-The frozen segment accounted for the largest share in 2017.
-Meanwhile, the chilled segment is anticipated to witness a notable shift in its growth over the forecast period.
+The frozen segment accounted for the largest share in 2018.
+Meanwhile, the chilled segment is anticipated to witness a notable shift in growth over the forecast period.

-California dominated the market in 2017 and is projected to remain the key segment from 2018 to 2025 owing to presence of a large user base in the state.
+California led the market in 2018 and is projected to remain the key state from 2019 to 2025 owing to the presence of a large user base in the state.
 The state represents the highest number of cold storage facilities, having 400 million facilities, which can be attributed to its large population base.

-Some of the more lucrative states are North Carolina, South Carolina, and North Dakota, each of which is expected to witness a CAGR of 0ver 4.5% from 2018 to 2025.
+Some of the more lucrative states are North Carolina and South Carolina each of which is expected to witness a CAGR of over 5.3% and 4.8% respectively from 2019 to 2025.
 Developments in transportation facilities, technological advancements, and increased adoption of frozen foods have proliferated demand for refrigeration and storage, leading to market growth.

-Key players operating in the industry include Americold Logistics, LLC, AGRO Merchants Group North America, Burris Logistics, Cloverleaf Cold Storage, Henningsen Cold Storage Co., Lineage Logistics Holdings, LLC, Nordic Logistics, LLC, Preferred Freezer Services, United States Cold Storage, and Wabash National Corporation.
+Key maker players include Americold Logistics, LLC; AGRO Merchants Group North America, Burris Logistics, Cloverleaf Cold Storage, Henningsen Cold Storage Co., Lineage Logistics Holdings, LLC; Nordic Logistics, LLC; Preferred Freezer Services, United States Cold Storage, and Wabash National Corporation.

 Base year for estimation